Esthefanny Barreras

-Esthefanny Barreras Torres (born 2 November 1996) is an American-born Mexican footballer who plays as goalkeeper for Liga MX Femenil club CF Pachuca and the Mexico women's national team.
+Esthefanny Barreras Torres (born 2 November 1996) is a footballer who plays as goalkeeper for Liga MX Femenil club Pachuca.
+Born in the United States, she plays for the Mexico national team.

 International career

 Barreras was part of the Mexican squads which competed at the 2012 FIFA U-17 Women's World Cup and the 2016 FIFA U-20 Women's World Cup, but she only played in the latter, once.
 She made her senior debut on 26 January 2016 in a 1–0 victory against Vietnam at the Four Nations Tournament of that year.

+Barreras was selected to represent Mexico at the 2023 Pan American Games held in Santiago, Chile, where the Mexican squad went undefeated to win the gold medal for the first time in their history at the Pan American Games, defeating Chile 1–0.